Back to projects

 20

-Our objective was to design and deliver a workflow solution that enabled IBM's Data and AI customers to build and manage request processes such as data requests and custom requests on an existing data management platform.
+Our objective was to design and deliver a workflow solution that enabled IBM's Data and AI customers to build and manage request processes such as data and custom requests on an existing data management platform.

 Design Lead